josh-works/josh-works.github.io/_pages/robert-moses.md

 >
 > It occurs to me that I’ve babbled on forever but still haven’t explained at all what this book is about.
 If you think you might want to read it but you’re not sure, check out this article by Robert Caro:
 > [](https://web.archive.org/web/20080510135630/http://www.robertmosesnyc.com/cityshaper.html)
-> It has those stupid New Yorker dots, which the book thankfully does not, but otherwise is kind of like a miniaturized version of The Power Broker and gives a much better sense than I just did of what it’s all about.
+> It has those stupid New Yorker dots, which the book thankfully does not, but otherwise is kind of like a miniaturized version of _The Power Broker_ and gives a much better sense than I just did of what it’s all about.

-### Introduction (part 4)

-Still reading?
+### An Interview with Robert Caro

 Here's a 1h45m Audible "short" with Robert Caro, the man who wrote _The Power Broker_